The Morey Corporation

 Some conceptualize IoT as a network of physical objects embedded with electronics, software, sensors, actuators, and connectivity that are equipped to collect data, exchange information, and control each other.
 On the other hand, in business, IoT is more commonly thought of as a way to grow, analyze, and predict.
 Neither definition is wrong, though it can get confusing when trying to reconcile differences when discussing the topic.

-Still, others assert that anything with an on/off switch and connected to the internet is part of IoT.
+Still, others assert that anything connected to the internet with an on/off switch is part of IoT.
 That being said, there may be some controversy about what constitutes an IoT device.
 Again, we’ll try to reconcile conflicting views by offering multiple perspectives and how they fit together.

 IoT Devices

-According to Insider Intelligence, any objects that collect and transfer data to one another in real-time are part of IoT.
-While some assume that an IoT device has to be something sophisticated like a smartwatch, smartphone, or connected car.
+According to Insider Intelligence, any objects that collect and transfer data to one another in real time are part of the Internet of Things (IoT).
+Some assume that an IoT device has to be something sophisticated, like a smartwatch, smartphone, or connected car.

 However, many ordinary devices that we use are becoming part of IoT.
 A few basic examples include thermostats, cars, lights, refrigerators, and watches.
 The key is that if the object can communicate with others in its network, it is part of IoT.